-Also known as sustainable architecture it essentially means building and architecture that is considerate towards the environment.
-This consideration can range from, building home with special materials such as straw bale, using efficient products and recycled materials within your home, planning land use and monitoring and improving indoor air quality.
+Also known as sustainable architecture, green building essentially means building and architecture that is environmental-friendly.
+It can include methods such as building homes with special materials like straw bale, using efficient products and recycled materials within your home, planning land use, and monitoring and improving indoor air quality.

-There are several ways, which are not considered experimental anymore, in which home owners and builders can create environmentally responsible buildings.
-Mainstream approaches include using eco friendly products wherever possible; harvesting rain water and using natural light harnessing solar energy.
-Using raw materials that are rapidly renewable such as cork, linoleum and bamboo or locally manufactured products to save on energy consumed during transportation are also options at an individual level.
+There are several ways in which homeowners and builders can create environmentally responsible buildings.
+Mainstream approaches include using eco-friendly products wherever possible, harvesting rainwater, and using natural light, harnessing solar energy.
+Using raw materials that are renewable such as cork, linoleum and bamboo or locally manufactured products to save energy consumed during transportation are also options at an individual level.

 The Green Building Council of Australia has outlined a green building standard known as the Green Star.
-The most recent recipient of the 6 Green Star award was The Australian Ethical Investment Ltd's refurbished office space in Trevor Pearcey House, Canberra.
-The total cost of the renovation of this building was $1.7 million, and produced an estimated 75% reductions in carbon dioxide emissions, 75% reduction in water usage, and used over 80% recycled materials.
-The architects were Collard Clarke Jackson Canberra, architectural work done by Kevin Miller, interior design by Katy Mutton.
+The most recent recipient of the 6 Green Star award was the Australian Ethical Investment Ltd.'s refurbished office space in Trevor Pearcey House, Canberra.
+The total cost of the renovation of this building was $1.7 million; it resulted in an estimated 75% reduction in carbon dioxide emissions and 75% reduction in water usage, and used over 80% recycled materials.
+The architects were Collard Clarke Jackson Canberra (architectural work by Kevin Miller, interior design by Katy Mutton).

-For new buildings built after the year 2000, Canada has implemented "R-2000" in an effort to increase energy efficiency and promote sustainability.
+For new buildings built after the year 2000, Canada has implemented the R-2000 program to increase energy efficiency and promote sustainability.
 Incentives are offered to builders to meet this standard.

-Examples of green buildings include Beamish-Munro Hall at Queen's University built by sustainable construction methods such as high fly-ash concrete, triple-glazed windows, dimmable fluorescent lights and a grid-tied photovoltaic array.
-And the Gene H. Kruger Pavilion at Laval University which was built using largely non polluting, non toxic, recycled and renewable materials as well as advanced bioclimatic concepts that reduce energy consumption by 25% compared with a concrete building of the same dimensions.
+Examples of green buildings include Beamish-Munro Hall at Queen's University, built by sustainable construction methods such as high fly-ash concrete, triple-glazed windows, dimmable fluorescent lights and grid-tied photovoltaic arrays; and the Gene H. Kruger Pavilion at Laval University, built using largely non-polluting, non-toxic, recycled and renewable materials, as well as advanced bioclimatic concepts that reduce energy consumption by 25%, compared to a concrete building of the same dimensions.
 The structure of the building is made entirely out of wood products, thus further reducing the environmental impact of the building.

-The CII is the central pillar of the Indian Green Building Council or IGBC and plays a major role in the promotion of green building in the Indian construction sector.
-The IGBC has licensed the LEED Green Building Standard from the U.S. Green Building Council and currently is responsible for certifying LEED-New Construction and LEED-Core and Shell buildings in India.
+The CII is the central pillar of the Indian Green Building Council (IGBC) and plays a major role in the promotion of green building in the Indian construction sector.
+The IGBC has licensed the LEED Green Building Standard from the U.S. Green Building Council and currently is responsible for certifying LEED-New Construction, LEED-Core and Shell buildings in India.
 All other projects are certified through the U.S. Green Building Council.
-There are many energy efficient buildings in India, situated in a variety of climatic zones.
+There are many energy-efficient buildings in India, situated in a variety of climatic zones.

 The Standards and Industrial Research Institute of Malaysia (SIRIM) promotes green building techniques.
 Malaysian architect Ken Yeang is a prominent voice in the area of ecological design.

-The Association for Environment Conscious Building (AECB) has promoted sustainable building in the UK since 1989.
+The Association for Environment Conscious Building (AECB) has been promoting sustainable building in the UK since 1989.
 The UK Building Regulations set requirements for insulation levels and other aspects of sustainability in building construction.